What to expect when I arrive?

 Are there special preparations I need to do before the treatment?

 It is best that you don't eat about 60 minutes before the massage.
-Please remove all jewelry and make up or at least expect to do so when you arrive.
-It is always appreciated that you would take a shower after vigorous activity prior to you massage.
+Please remove all jewelry and makeup or at least expect to do so when you arrive.
+It is always appreciated that you would take a shower after vigorous activity prior to your massage.
 If you are coming from the beach please remove sand before your arrival.
 Plan to arrive at least 5- 10 minutes before your scheduled time.
 If this is your first appointment 15 minutes is best.

 Will I have to pay at the time of treatment or do you bill?

-Yes, payment in the form of Cash, Checks, MC or Visa are expected at the time of treatment.
+Yes, payment in the form of Cash, Checks, Credit Card via SquareUp is expected at the time of treatment.
 We do not bill for treatments.

-Will I get a reminder call before my appointment?
+Will I get a reminder call or email before my appointment?

-Usually no. We provide you with an appointment card at the time of reserved appointment that clearly states the chosen day, date and time.
+We do not make individual calls.
+We provide you with an appointment card at the time of the reserved appointment that clearly states the chosen day, date, and time.
+If we are given a current email, we do send a Courtesy Confirmation at the beginning of the week of your scheduled appointment.

 What happens if I miss an appointment?

 You are fully responsible for the reserved appointment you set.
-We ask for a modest 24 hour cancellation.
-Of course more is appreciated if you know you will not be able to keep the appointment.
+We ask for a modest 36-hour cancellation.
+Of course, more is appreciated if you know you will not be able to keep the appointment.
 If you don’t show up we must charge full payment for the missed appointment.
 If you arrive later than the scheduled time, we will always do our best to give you the time we can but we can not keep others waiting.
 We thank you for understanding.

 If I received a Gift Certificate but do not like massage can I get a cash refund?